 - 14.1.
 Work equipment is described as "any machinery, appliance, apparatus, tool or installation for use at work".
 Use means "any activity involving the work equipment such as starting, stopping, setting, servicing, cleaning maintaining etc." - 14.2.
-The school will ensure that all work equipment used on its premises by staff and pupils is safe and without risks to health in accordance with its legal obligation.
+The school will ensure that all work equipment used on its premises by staff and pupils is appropriate for its intended use, safe and without risks to health in accordance with its legal obligation.